Study Visa

 If you're currently visiting Canada and wish to study here, you may be eligible to apply for a study permit after entering Canada.

-Study Permit
+Required Documents for a Study Permit

 Depending on their country of origin, students may be required to obtain a visitor visa (Temporary Resident Visa, or TRV) or an electronic travel authorization (eTA) in addition to their study permit in order to enter Canada.